A Foolproof Guide to Root Cause Analysis

 • Causal Factor Determination

-As you look for root cause analysis techniques and root cause analysis examples, start by exploring these most commonly used ones and see if these are appropriate for the situation you’re aiming to address.
+As you look for root cause analysis techniques and root cause analysis examples, start by exploring these most commonly used methods and see if they are appropriate for the situation you’re aiming to address.

 The 5 Whys

 This is considered the simplest approach to RCA.
-Basically, this method employs only one step, being repeated over and over again.
 All you need to do is start with a problem statement and then ask “Why?”
 5 times, with each “Why?” leading you closer to the root cause.

 What is an example of root cause analysis using The 5 Whys?